MAP9900/Charity_Advisor/README.md

 # Charity Advisor: Finding Your Perfect Match

-Still Trying to turn into actual webpage!!
+If you are reading this, I am still Trying to turn into actual webpage!!
+I plan to be done tonight tho!
+Sorry!

 ## ✨Highlights✨
 * **Personalized Matching:** Answer four simple questions based on your values and locality preference to find relevant charities.